Julie Page, Board Chair

 Los Angeles and when John graduated they took their first appointment in Boone, North Carolina.
 They were pastors of a local church for 16 years.
 They felt this Boone was a wonderful place to raise their five children.
 As their children got older Julie opened a Family Child Care Home and has been loving it for 6 years.
 She saw how much the Children’s Council supported her business, Little Jewels Home Child Care, and young children in Watauga county and wanted to be a part and to give back.

-M. Anthony Brumfield, II, Chair Elect and Treasurer -- Finance
+M. Anthony Brumfield, II, Immediate Past Board Chair

 Anthony Brumfield moved to Boone in 2007 and has lived in the area on and off since then.
 He is currently the Assistant General Manager at the Hampton Inn & Suites in Boone, NC.
 Anthony loves being involved in many different ways with the community.
 It is important to him that people who live in a community make a positive impact on that area.
 He enjoys attending his church Cornerstone Summit Church!
 Faith, Family and the upliftment of other people are key to him.
 Anthony loves serving on the Board and is excited to see the organization continue to grow.